 Orkney Day is on the 16th April – the feast day of Saint Magnus,

-one time Earl of Orkney whose attributes banner of a red offset cross on yellow
+one time Earl of Orkney whose attributed banner of a red offset cross on yellow

 was previously used as the county flag and was inspiration for the current one.